DCotterill/DCotterill.github.io/_posts/2016-06-01-Blog-First-Post-Career-Break.md

 I wont say much yet about why I'm leaving my current company.
 I'll consider writing about my experiences at Optiver once I've had time to contemplate when I've actually left.
 It seems genuinely confusing for some people to hear I'm voluntarily leaving a role with benefits like free lunch and breakfast, amazing office, gym membership, weekly massages, annual trips away, regular dinners and parties and large bonuses, but it's clear that once you have these things for a while they become the 'new norm' and don't really feel like a benefit any more.

 So..
 I have 2 weeks left.
 What *will* I be doing?
 It's hard to predict, but at the moment I expect to spend at least 9-12 months not working for a company.
-This doesn't necessarily mean I won't be doing any work, but I'll be aiming to follow MMM's advice of only doing stuff I'd do for free, and not feel compelled to do something <other link>
+This doesn't necessarily mean I won't be doing any work, but I'll be aiming to follow some good advice of [only doing stuff I'd do for free, and not feel compelled to do something.](http://www.mrmoneymustache.com/2015/04/15/great-news-early-retirement-doesnt-mean-youll-stop-working):

 From my thinking so far, here's a list of high level goals I have during that time.